banjtheman/grakn-codex/README.md

 Codex is an open source project that is supported by a community who will gratefully and humbly accept any contributions you might make to the project.
 Large or small, any contribution makes a big difference; and if you've never contributed to an open source project before, we hope you will start with Codex!

-If you are interested in contributing, check out our contributor's guide.
-Here are some of the many ways to contribute:
+If you are interested in contributing, here are some of the many ways to contribute:

 * Submit a bug report or feature request on GitHub Issues.
 * Assist us with user testing.